Drew-Chase/The-Warp-Mod/README.md

 ![keybindings](docs/images/keybindings.png)

 ## Warp Menu
-This is a menu to show a list of all of your warps, remove, edit and teleport to them.
+This is a menu to show a list of all of your warpManager, remove, edit and teleport to them.
 ![warp menu ](docs/images/warpmenu.png)

 ## Edit/Create Warp Screen
-This is the menu that will allow you to create and edit your warps
+This is the menu that will allow you to create and edit your warpManager
 ![create warp](docs/images/createwarp.png)